StrictlySkyler/timeywimey/README.md

 Overrride this with whatever kind of logic and/or graphics you'd like to show when a long-running task occurs.

 `TW.finished();`
-Override this with the logic and/or graphics to show then that long-running task completes.
+Override this with the logic and/or graphics to show when a long-running task completes.

 `TW.nextTask();`
 Executes the next task in a given queue immediately, and removes it from the array.